tidyverse/dplyr/archive/README.md

 1. Change to a directory
 1. Start R
-    - If the packrat hasn't been initialized yet, it will do now
+    - If the packrat hasn't been initialized yet, run `packrat::restore()`
 1. Run the code

 Example: